 This definition will match a variable or a single character.
 A variable can also be a single character [a-zA-Z], so the two tokens overlap.
 SmaCC handles overlapping tokens by preferring the longest matching token.
-If multiple tokens match the longest possible token, then the parser uses the first token specified by the grammar unless you override the SmaCCParser>>tryAllTokens method.
-For example, an a could be a <variable> or an <any\character> token, but since <variable> is specified first, SmaCC will use it.
+If multiple token definitions match sequences of the same maximum length, first token specified by the grammar is chosen.
+For example, an a could be a <variable> or an <any\character> token, but since <variable> is specified first, SmaCC will prefer it.